-PCS has more information than the MLS® site, such as more detailed search options and additional information including price history, sold price, days on the market, price changes, demographics, travel time and walk score.
+PCS has a detailed search options and additional information including price history, sold price, days on the market, price changes, demographics, travel time and walk score.
 Listings also hit your PCS search faster than the MLS® site.
 See PCS How it Works for more on the search service, or Get PCS to start searching.

 The graph to the left shows that PCS and the MLS® website are where over 58% of buyers found the home they bought.

 Only PCS and the MLS® have 100% of the listings.
 Searches on third party sites like this website and other websites do not have 100% of the listings.
 Realtors and Brokerages need to agree to allow their listings to appear on other sites, and not all do.
 If you are just browsing to get to know the market, the MLS® search here will work fine.
 If you are looking to buy, or compare for selling, I would recommend PCS.
 There is no obligation and you can unsubscribe at anytime.

 The Choosing a Realtor has information on a Realtor's duty to you and outlines what you can expect from a realtor and explains the new forms we use.